Personal Trainer Skills and Qualities to Stand Out

-Ask any Personal Trainer and they will tell you that to deliver the very best client experience and to massively increase client results it’s essential to form positive, motivational relationships.
+Ask any Personal Trainer and they will tell you that to deliver the very best client experience and desired results it’s essential to form positive, motivational relationships.

-But why exactly is this such a key ingredient to success?
+But why is this so vital to success?

 - Your clients will feel at ease working with you and look forward to their personal training sessions.

-- Clients will feel you are making the right exercise choices for them and are serving their best interests.
+- Clients will have confidence you are making the right exercise choices for them, serving their best interests.

 - Adherence to exercise for many clients is a challenge.
-A good relationship with their Personal Trainer helps clients stick to their exercise programme.
+A good relationship with their Personal Trainer helps them stick to their exercise programme.

-- Clients will feel you are working together and are far more likely to adopt the advice given.
+- Clients will feel you are working together.
+This ‘win win’ relationship means they’re far more likely to adopt the advice given.

 1 – Honesty